 Diana Kruger received her Ph.D. in Economics from the University of Maryland in 2003.
 She has been Professor of Economics at the Adolfo Ibañez Business School in Viña del Mar, Chile since July, 2010.
-Her professional experience includes consultant positions with the World Bank and the Interamerican Development Bank.
+Her professional experience includes consultant positions with the World Bank, the Interamerican Development Bank, and the Economic Commission for Latin America and the Caribbean.
 Diana's research focuses on labor and education issues in developing countries (Latin America), with a particular interest in teenage motherhood, youth's transition from school to work, and adolescent risky behaviors.

 If you have any question or if you need assistance, please contact: email@example.com.